lalitanjali-ai/scifact/README.md

+The project documentation can be found at: https://lalitanjali-ai.github.io/scifact/

 ## **INTRODUCTION**

 The recent increase in misinformation has stimulated research in fact checking, which is the task of assessing the truthfulness of a sentence or a claim.